Cyfrin/aderyn/aderyn_core/templates/mcp-tool-response/tool_guide.md

 If there are N compilation units, the compilation unit index is a number to uniquely identify a compilation unit.
 Index counting starts from 1.
 For example, if there are 4 compilation units, possible values for compilation unit index are 1, 2, 3, and 4.

 #### **Included file**

 Included files are files that are in scope for issue reporting.
 The user decides this and also the framework used has a large say in this.
 Resolution of included files is already done and provided by Aderyn's project overview MCP tool.
 Typically that's the first tool to reach out for, before starting any analysis.

 Note that files that are not included are typically dependencies of included files (like third-party libraries) which may need to be examined if warranted, but there is no requirement to report on any issues in these files.

+#### **Node ID**

+A node is an element in the Abstract Syntax Tree (AST) representation of a Solidity program.
+Each node can be uniquely identified within a given compilation unit by its Node ID - a unique identifier that serves as a reference to that specific AST element.

+Node IDs are commonly required as arguments when calling MCP tools for detailed analysis.
+These identifiers are typically obtained from initial discovery tools (like node finder or list contracts) and then passed to other tools (like node summarizer or contract surface area inspector) to get detailed information about specific nodes.

+*Key point*: Node IDs are scoped to their compilation unit - the same Node ID may refer to different nodes in different compilation units.

+#### **Problem**

+Problem refers to the user's request or query to the LLM.
+This could range from simple tasks like identifying specific code patterns or finding particular contract features, to complex analysis requirements such as tracing transaction flows or evaluating security criteria across multiple contracts.

 ----